ebtc-protocol/ebtc/README.md

 _**Repayment:**_ when a borrower sends EBTC tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)
+_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own cdp, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)

 _**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the ETH distributed to depositors.
 If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.